 Your board members can be a wonderful asset, a public relations opportunity to showcase your organization and their personal or professional achievements.
 That is what I call a win-win.
 Let the world know about your board and start sharing their good news.

 You May Also Like: The Board Preparedness Worksheet

 Is your board ready for a capital campaign?

 We wear many hats as fundraisers.
 But we must remember that our biggest role is to develop relationships—among our board members as well as our donors.
 If left unattended, a dysfunctional board can derail a campaign before it begins.

-With the Winkler Group’s newest resource, The Board Preparedness Worksheet, you can rate your board on core competencies like roles and responsibilities, spheres of influence, personal investment, and campaign planning—and learn how to increase their functionality.
+With one of the Winkler Group’s newest resources, The Board Preparedness Worksheet, you can rate your board on core competencies like roles and responsibilities, spheres of influence, personal investment, and campaign planning—and learn how to increase their functionality.

 If your board is not where it could be, this worksheet will help identify the gaps and where more work needs to be done.
 With coaching and intentionality, most boards can become well-oiled governing bodies that lend support and influence to successfully execute a campaign.

 Bill Rose is a nonprofit leader with 25 years of nonprofit and fundraising experience.
 He specializes in capital campaign management and cultivating the relationships that build robust cultures of philanthropy.
 Connect with Bill on LinkedIn.